DATA SCIENCE ONLINE MASTER'S PROGRAM

 - Core Required Courses [15 credit hours]

 COMP 614 - PROGRAMMING FOR DATA SCIENCE [3 CREDITS]

 An introduction to computer programming designed to give an overview of programming and algorithmic topics commonly seen in Data Science, such creating and manipulating data structures, graphs, dynamic programming, sorting and heuristic search algorithms.
 Students learn how to think about these problems and how to structure effective solutions to them using Python.
 Some foundational knowledge or a background in Python programming may help students feel more comfortable completing their coursework, but no prior programming knowledge is required for program admission.

 COMP 642 - MACHINE LEARNING [3 credit hours]

 Machine learning is the automation of the inductive learning process that humans do so well.
-Machine learning is critical to the fields of robotics, medicine, security and transportation.
+Machine learning algorithms are critical to the fields of robotics, medicine and bioinformatics, security and transportation, and many more.
 In this course that focuses on practical applications, you will gain a foundational understanding of modern algorithms in machine learning.

 COMP 643 - BIG DATA [3 credit hours]